-The Industrial Designers Society of America (IDSA) held its first Deep Dive on sustainability this summer.
+The Industrial Designers Society of America (IDSA) held its first Deep Dive on sustainable product design.
 The ensuing conversations revealed a burning need for collaboration between not just designers, but everyone involved in the creation and use of products.

 In the face of all this, the Deep Dive did not belabor impending doom and guilt, nor did it offer a silver bullet.
 What it did was facilitate an invigorating exchange of news, experiences, and lenses from practitioners who have gotten their hands dirty working on solutions.

-Reflecting on what I heard and discovered, I was struck by three themes of contemporary sustainability efforts that I will explore below Tying them all together is the idea that sustainable development is both an obligation and an opportunity.
+Reflecting on what I heard and discovered, I was struck by three themes of contemporary sustainable product design efforts that I will explore below.
+Tying them all together is the idea that sustainable development is both an obligation and an opportunity.